AusClimateService/npcp/reports/phase1/phase1_report.md

 Having said that,
-when multiple variables are bias corrected for input into a hydrological model (i.e. a much more sophisticated inter-variable assessment) it has been shown that the MRNBC method outperforms univariate alternatives over Australia ([Vogel et al 2023](https://doi.org/10.1016/j.jhydrol.2023.129693)).
+when multiple variables are bias corrected for input into a hydrological model (i.e. a much more sophisticated inter-variable assessment) it has been shown on assessments similar to our calibration (as opposed to cross-validation) task that the MRNBC method outperforms univariate alternatives over Australia ([Vogel et al 2023](https://doi.org/10.1016/j.jhydrol.2023.129693)).

 > The remainder of the discussion is just draft notes that need to be further edited.